Samarium: History

 Detection of samarium and related elements was announced by several scientists in the second half of the 19th century; however, most sources give priority to French chemist Paul-Émile Lecoq de Boisbaudran.
 Boisbaudran isolated samarium oxide and/or hydroxide in Paris in 1879 from the mineral samarskite ((Y,Ce,U,Fe)3(Nb,Ta,Ti)5O16) and identified a new element in it via sharp optical absorption lines.
 Swiss chemist Marc Delafontaine announced a new element decipium (from decipiens meaning "deceptive, misleading") in 1878, but later in 1880–1881 demonstrated that it was a mix of several elements, one being identical to Boisbaudran's samarium.
 Though samarskite was first found in the Ural Mountains in Russia, by the late 1870s it had been found in other places, making it available to many researchers.
 In particular, it was found that the samarium isolated by Boisbaudran was also impure and had a comparable amount of europium.
-The pure element was produced only in 1901 by Eugène-Anatole Demarçay.
+The pure samarium(III) oxide was produced only in 1901 by Eugène-Anatole Demarçay, and in 1903 Wilhelm Muthmann isolated the element.

 Boisbaudran named his element samarium after the mineral samarskite, which in turn honored Vassili Samarsky-Bykhovets (1803–1870).
 Samarsky-Bykhovets, as the Chief of Staff of the Russian Corps of Mining Engineers, had granted access for two German mineralogists, the brothers Gustav and Heinrich Rose, to study the mineral samples from the Urals.
 Samarium was thus the first chemical element to be named after a person.
 The word samaria is sometimes used to mean samarium(III) oxide, by analogy with yttria, zirconia, alumina, ceria, holmia, etc. The symbol Sm was suggested for samarium, but an alternative Sa was often used instead until the 1920s.

 Before the advent of ion-exchange separation technology in the 1950s, pure samarium had no commercial uses.
-However, a by-product of fractional crystallization purification of neodymium was a mix of samarium and gadolinium that got the name "Lindsay Mix" after the company that made it.
-This material is thought to have been used for nuclear control rods in some early nuclear reactors.
+However, a by-product of fractional crystallization purification of neodymium was a mix of samarium and gadolinium that got the name "Lindsay Mix" after the company that made it, and was used for nuclear control rods in some early nuclear reactors.
 Nowadays, a similar commodity product has the name "samarium-europium-gadolinium" (SEG) concentrate.
 It is prepared by solvent extraction from the mixed lanthanides isolated from bastnäsite (or monazite).
 Since heavier lanthanides have more affinity for the solvent used, they are easily extracted from the bulk using relatively small proportions of solvent.
 Not all rare-earth producers who process bastnäsite do so on a large enough scale to continue by separating the components of SEG, which typically makes up only 1–2% of the original ore.
 Such producers therefore make SEG with a view to marketing it to the specialized processors.
 In this manner, the valuable europium in the ore is rescued for use in making phosphor.
 Samarium purification follows the removal of the europium.
 As of 2012, being in oversupply, samarium oxide is cheaper on a commercial scale than its relative abundance in the ore might suggest.